 Pay attention to the anchor text in your internal links.
 These words send an important signal – to bots and people – about the content on the other end of the link.

 Site Architecture Tools

-When developing your site architecture plan, you need to be able to make informed decisions about what types of improvements you need to make.
-Otherwise, you’re basically guessing about what could be beneficial for improving UX, which can make your site architecture worse off than it was before.
+When developing your site architecture for SEO plan, you’ll want to make informed decisions about which improvements you need to make.
+Otherwise, you’re essentially guessing about what could be beneficial for improving UX, which leaves the success of your project up to chance.

 Website Architecture Tips

 By now, you probably have a better understanding of what you need to do to execute a successful site architecture project.
-To make sure that you have the best chance of success, here are some more tips on website architecture SEO best practices that you should consider as you’re preparing your plan:
+To make sure that you have the best chance of success, here are some final words of wisdom about website architecture SEO best practices as you prepare to make changes to your site structure:

-As you’re taking inventory of the content and other assets on your site, this is the perfect time to get rid of problematic content on your site.
-As you review the existing content on your website, keep an eye for the following pages:
+As you’re taking inventory of the content and other assets on your site, this is the perfect time to address any problematic content.

-If you want to ensure that your site architecture is in line with the expectations of today’s users and search engines, get a free SEO consultation and the experienced team at Victorious will guide you through the entire process.
-And for more information on SEO tips and resources, join our blog subscription.
+If you want be sure that your site architecture is in line with the expectations of today’s users and search engines, contact us for a free SEO consultation.
+The experienced team at Victorious will guide you through the entire process.